 With an active LGBTQA Business Resource Group (BRG) in operation for almost 15 years, Coca-Cola has been on the forefront of ensuring equality for its LGBTQ associates.
 In 2011, the company began offering transgender-inclusive health insurance coverage and in 2015 it began assisting with the costs of taxes imposed on eligible U.S. employees whose same-sex spouse or partner was enrolled in health benefits and who lived in states that did not recognize same-sex marriage.

-Coca-Cola was also one of the first companies in the U.S. to publicly support the Employment Non-Discrimination Act and it stood along 379 businesses to file an amicus brief with the Supreme Court in support of marriage equality.
+The company was one of the first in the U.S. to publicly support the Employment Non-Discrimination Act and stood alongside 379 businesses to file an amicus brief with the Supreme Court in support of marriage equality.
 Partnering with local and national LGBTQ organizations, Coca-Cola further launched the “Next Generation LGBTQ Leaders’ Initiative” – a program designed to connect, educate and inspire young LGBTQ leaders to advance the community across all sectors.

 Coca-Cola also has worked in multiple states to fight against anti-LGBTQ Religious Freedom Restoration Act (RFRA) legislation.
 In 2020, the company teamed with other Georgia business to help defeat discriminatory RFRA legislation and continue to oppose similar RFRA legislation in Mississippi, Missouri, Tennessee and across the U.S.

 Partnering for Inclusion and Acceptance in Our Communities

 The Coca-Cola Company and The Coca-Cola Foundation proudly support many national and local LGBTQ organizations working to improve inclusion and equality in communities across the United States.